Asset & Property Division Attorney in Dallas, TX

 How Can an Asset & Property Division Attorney Help You?

 In many cases, divorcing spouses will negotiate a settlement to divide their community property and debt.
-Whether you’ve chosen to negotiate a divorce settlement or want to have the court decide asset and property division, an asset and property division attorney from Balekian Hayes, PLLC, can help you protect your interests and future by:
+Whether you’ve chosen to negotiate a divorce settlement or want to have the court decide asset and property division, an asset and property division lawyer from Balekian Hayes, PLLC, can help you protect your interests and future by:

 - Assisting you with gathering your financial records, including income statements, bank/brokerage/pension account information, vehicle titles, and property deeds